 The twenty-first century is far different from the fifth century, yet the inherent mysteries in theology ensure that some issues resonate down the centuries.
 One of which is the exact relationship between free will and divine grace.
 Is it possible for a human person to be without sin while on Earth?
-Christianity teaches that humankind, apart from Jesus Christ and (for Catholics, at least) Mary, inherited original sin from Adam and Eve;
+Christianity teaches that humankind, apart from Jesus Christ and (for Catholics, at least) Mary, inherited original sin from Adam and Eve; this is notwithstanding the debates regarding the hermeneutics of Genesis.
+Because of this, the answer to the given question would be negative.
+However, Pelagius and his associate Caelestius denied original sin and suggested that human free will allows the possibility of sinlessness.
+In terms of personal sin, he considered it not as a substance one transmits but as a quality discernible in individual actions.
+Augustine responded that sinlessness may be theoretically possible (bar original sin), but only with the active aid of divine grace.
+He wrote:

-20 Tracy J. Trothen, "Moral Bioenhancement through An Intersectional Theo-Ethical Lens: Refocusing on Divine Image-Bearing and Interdependence," Religions 8, no. 5 (2017): 4.
+&lt;sup>20 Tracy J. Trothen, "Moral Bioenhancement through An Intersectional Theo-Ethical Lens: Refocusing on Divine Image-Bearing and Interdependence," Religions 8, no. 5 (2017): 4.